DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 Each gift card has:

--  a specific `currency` which is inherited from the program it belongs to,
+-  a `currency` which is inherited from the program it belongs to,
 -  a `cardId` which uniquely identifies the card,
 -  and a `fullCode` which is a unique unguessable alphanumeric string, usually released to the gift recipient in confidence.